dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/dropdown/dropdown-info.md

 ## Custom size

-Changing the **width** of the Dropdown component by CSS is easiest done by doing:
+Changing the **width** of the Dropdown component by CSS is easy done by doing:

 ```css
 .dnb-dropdown {